PdCure.org

 Funding:

-The development of PFFNB2 was developed with funds from Parkinson.org but it needs additional funding.
-This novel treatment needs to complete pre-clinical mouse trials and clinical trials before it can be prescribed by a doctor.
+The development of PFFNB2 was developed with funds from Parkinson.org but it needs additional pharmaceutical company sponsorship to enter FDA human trials.
+This novel treatment needs to complete pre-clinical mouse trials and FDA human clinical trials before it can be prescribed by a doctor.

 Pre-clinical Trials: